Kodrick/oddisy_documentation/oddisy-documentation/docs/Concepts/custom_fields.md

 :::danger

-deleting custom fields is not currently supported
+deleting custom fields is not currently supported.

 :::